MBODM/DotNetBinariesSize/README.md

 - `Enable Ready2Run compilation` unchecked (see notes below).
 - `Trim unused code` checked, if existing.

-No other "special tricks" (special compiler settings, hidden settings, special optimizations, and so on) were used to further decrease the output binary size (on purpose).
+No other "special tricks" (special compiler settings, hidden settings, special optimizations, and so on) were used to further decrease the output binary size.
+This was done on purpose, for the first step of testing here.

 ### Results